$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on finite dimensional manifolds

-In this section we introduce the Langevin deformation of geometric flows on the cotangent bundle $T^*M$ over a complete Riemannian manifold $(M, g)$, which interpolates the geodesic flow on $T^*M$ and the gradient flow of a potential function on $M$.
-Our work has been inspired by Bismut \cite{Bis05, Bis10} who introduced a deformation of hypoelliptic Laplacians on $T^*M$, which is the infinitesimal generator of the Langevin diffusion process interpolating the geodesic flow on $T^*M$ and the Brownian motion on $M$.
-The ideas and results in this section will be extendeded in Section $6$ to the infinite dimensional Wasserstein space over compact Riemannian manifolds.
+In this section we introduce the Langevin deformation of geometric flows on the tangent bundle $TM$ over a complete Riemannian manifold $(M,g)$, which interpolates the geodesic flow on $TM$ and the gradient flow of a potential function on $M$.
+Our work has been inspired by Bismut \cite{Bis05, Bis10} who introduced the deformation of a family of hypoelliptic Laplacians on $TM$, which is the infinitesimal generator of the Langevin diffusion process interpolating the geodesic flow on $TM$ and the Brownian motion on $M$.
+The ideas and results in this section will be extended in Section $6$ to the infinite dimensional Wasserstein space over compact Riemannian manifolds.